luciousmc/full-stack-lessons/exercises/command-line-basics/README.md

 # command-line-basics

-This exercise covers some basic command line literacy for [UNIX-like operating systems](https://en.wikipedia.org/wiki/Unix-like).
+This exercise covers some basic command-line literacy for [UNIX-like operating systems](https://en.wikipedia.org/wiki/Unix-like).
 It primarily focuses on manipulation of files and directories.

 ### Before You Begin